prasanth2006z/Cloud-Config-Server-Client/README.md

 # Cloud-Config-Server-Client

-This project will help you to configure spring cloud server and client.
+This project demonstrate to configure spring cloud server and how resource clients are accessing configurations from any version control system like GitHub/Bit bucket/SVN etc.

 # AppCloudConfigServer